Sun Quan: WotTK Empires and Puzzles

 Want more Empires and Puzzles?
 Click here.

-Have you seen Viselus?
-Empires and Puzzles February 2023 Hero of the Month.
+Have you seen Suzuna?
+Empires and Puzzles May 2023 Hero of the Month.

 Don’t forget to check out my Hero Ranking Page!